fbpx Skip to content

 They are slow to react and can cause joint loading

-Frequently asked questions
+Frequently asked questions about orthopaedic mattresses

 What is the difference between an orthopaedic mattress and a mattress for a bad back?

+Neither extreme is appropriate for most people with back pain.
 The most robust clinical evidence, including the landmark Lancet study by Dr Francisco Kovacs, consistently points towards medium-firm as the most beneficial for chronic back pain.
-Too firm and you create pressure points at the shoulders and hips that build tension in surrounding muscles overnight.
-Too soft and the heavier parts of your body sink excessively, pushing the spine out of alignment.
+A mattress that is too firm prevents the heavier parts of the body from settling, creating pressure points at the shoulders and hips that build tension in surrounding muscles overnight.
+A mattress that is too soft allows the hips to sink excessively, pushing the spine out of alignment.
 Medium-firm, correctly matched to your bodyweight through the spring tension, is the most evidence-based starting point.

 What sleeping position is best for a bad back?